-Goal 4 of Achieving Great art for everyone states that unless the arts and cultural workforce is diverse and highly skilled it will not reach its potential.
+Goal 4 of Great art and culture for everyone states that unless the arts and cultural workforce is diverse and highly skilled it will not reach its potential.
 Diversity in the workforce is important in fostering diverse arts practice.
 We have committed to promoting equality of opportunities to enter the workforce and to ensure that mainstream funding for learning and skills development supports the training needs of the arts.

 There are more than a million young people currently unemployed and there has been an increase in student higher education fees which is having an impact.
 Some higher education based arts courses are seeing a drop in applications, in turn jeopardising the number of arts based courses available.